In the Warsaw Caves Conservation woods are the entrances to the caves camouflaged with large boulders

 Where are the Warsaw Caves Located

-Just outside the village of Warsaw is the Warsaw Caves Conservation Area in Peterborough County.
-The caves are located 25 minutes northeast of Peterborough, making it easily accessible for a great day trip or weekend getaway.
+The caves in Ontario, Canada are located 25 minutes northeast of Peterborough, making it easily accessible for a great day trip or weekend getaway.
 Coming from Toronto, it’s about a 2-hour drive from downtown and 3 hours from Ottawa.

 Warsaw Caves Hours and Entrance Fees:

-The Warsaw Caves have an operating season from mid-May to mid-October.
+The Warsaw Caves Conservation Area have an operating season from mid-May to mid-October.
 They are open from 9 am to 9 pm on Friday, Saturday and long weekend Sundays.
 From Sunday to Thursday, operating hours are from 9 am to 4:30 pm.

 What To Do at the Warsaw Caves